greppo-io/greppo/README.md

 greppo serve app.py
 ```

-To view the app that is being served, enter this address of the localhost `127.0.0.1:8000/` in your web browser.
+To view the app that is being served, enter this address of the localhost `localhost:8080/` in your web browser.
+(Note: the port of `8080` might be different depending on other programs you're running.
+Check the port indicated in the command line interface.)

 <img src="./assets/app.png" style="border-radius: 0.5rem;">